-The main topic of this paper is the relation between the \emph{$f$-vectors} and the \emph{$d$-vectors} in cluster algebras of finite type or rank 2.
-While the $f$-vectors are the maximal degree vectors of the coefficients of cluster variables and are introduced by \cite{fk,fg}, the $d$-vectors are the exponent vectors of the monomials of the denominators of cluster variables and are introduced by \cite{fzii,fziv}.
-Though definitions of these two kinds of vectors are independent of each other, previous works \cite{fziv, rs,fg} suggested that they have some similar properties in cluster algebras of finite type or rank 2.
-In this paper, we give a simple equation between $f$-vectors and $d$-vectors (Theorem \ref{main}).
-This equation means that they are the same vectors in almost every situation.
-By this identification, in cluster algebras of finite type or rank 2, we can study properties of the $f$-vectors, which are not well-known yet, by properties of the $d$-vectors.
-In this paper, we give a partial solution of the Uniqueness Conjecture \cite[Conjecture 4.4]{gy}, that is, cluster variables in a cluster are uniquely determined by their $f$-vectors in cluster algebras of finite type or rank 2.
+The main topic of this paper is a relation between \emph{$f$-vectors} and \emph{$d$-vectors} in cluster algebras of finite type.
+Here, $f$-vectors are introduced in \cites{fk} as the maximal degree vectors of $F$-polynomials, and $F$-polynomials was introduced in \cite{fziv}.
+On the other hand, $d$-vectors are exponent vectors of monomials of denominators of cluster variables.
+They are introduced by \cites{fzii,fziv}.
+Though definitions of these two vectors are independent of each other, previous works \cites{fziv, rs,fg} suggested that they have some similar properties in cluster algebras of finite type or rank 2.
+In this paper, we give the following simple relation between $f$-vectors and $d$-vectors (Theorem \ref{main}):

+This relation means that they are the same vectors in almost every situation.
+By this identification, we can study properties of $f$-vectors, which are not well-known yet, by properties of $d$-vectors.
+In this paper, we give a partial solution of the Uniqueness Conjecture \cite{gy}*{Conjecture 4.4}, that is, cluster variables in a cluster are uniquely determined by their $f$-vectors in cluster algebras of finite type or rank 2.

-The organization of the paper is as follows: In the rest of this section, we define the mutations, the cluster algebras, the $d$-vectors and the $f$-vectors.
-After that, we describe the main theorem (Theorem \ref{main}) in the paper, that is, the simple equation between the $d$-vectors and the $f$-vectors in cluster algebras of finite type or rank $2$.
+The organization of the paper is as follows: in the rest of this section, we define mutations, cluster algebras, $d$-vectors and $f$-vectors.
+After that, we describe the main theorem (Theorem \ref{main}) in the paper, that is, a simple relation between $d$-vectors and $f$-vectors in cluster algebras of finite type.
 Furthermore, we describe an application of the main theorem to the Uniqueness Conjecture (Theorem \ref{sub}).
 In Section 2, we give a proof of Theorem \ref{main}.
-In Section 3, we give a proof of Theorem \ref{sub} (1) by using Theorem \ref{main} and some properties of the $d$-vectors.
-In Section 4, we give a proof of Theorem \ref{sub} (2) by using the description of entries of $d$-vectors.
-In Section 5, we extend the cluster expansion formula given by \cite{llz} to the principal coefficients version, and we give the restoration formula of the $F$-polynomials from the $f$-vectors by applying Theorem \ref{main}.
+In Section 3, we give a proof of Theorem \ref{sub} (1) by using Theorem \ref{main} and some properties of $d$-vectors.
+In Section 4, we give a proof of Theorem \ref{sub} (2) by using a description of entries of $d$-vectors.
+In Section 5, we generalize the cluster expansion formula given by \cite{llz} to the principal coefficients version along \cite{ls}, and we give the restoration formula of the $F$-polynomials from the $f$-vectors.